Keeping It Simple Italian

 This Italian pasta with tuna was something that I ate on repeat when I recently traveled through Italy.
 From restaurants in Florence to Venice, this is a classic Italian recipe.

-This version which combines tuna and sun dried tomatoes is my favorite version of the recipe that I tried during my trip and the flavors are just unbelievably amazing.
+This version which combines tuna and sun-dried tomatoes is my favorite version of the recipe that I tried during my trip and the flavors are just unbelievably amazing.

 If you are in Italy, do not pass up the opportunity to try this dish.
 It is made slightly different depending on where you are in the country.
 This version of pasta al tonno was the one I loved most from Venice.

 You can serve this pasta al tonno as is or with a side of garlic ciabatta bread and maybe some Italian rice pudding or Italian brownie cake for dessert.
+If you love Italian tuna recipes, you might also like our Italian tuna steaks.

 venice Italy